Eslorex/Name-files-depending-on-the-date/README.md

 # Mass-Rename-Files-with-Date
 Renames all the files depending on the last changed date in selected path.
-Be careful to not use it on Desktop xd
+Be careful to not use it on Desktop xd (The one without the UI)

 # Info
 - TR for Turkish, EN for English months